isabelschoepsthiel/technologie/postgres95/README.md

 Version 2 is mostly backward compatible with Version 1, but the database format is incompatible, so if you have databases that you use with Version 1, you need to convert them before you can use them with Version 2.
-Once you do that, you won't be able to use them with Version 1 anymore.
+Once you do that, you won't be able to use them with Version 1.

 HOW TO CREATE A DATABASE SYSTEM